IvanVFedenko/gh_users/README.md

 # gh_users

-Objective: Implement a single page application (SPA)
+Objective: Implement a single page application (SPA):

 1. SPA must be written in React using the open API GitHub;